hneth/riskyr/README.md

 ### Using existing scenarios

 As defining your own scenarios can be cumbersome and the literature is full of existing problems (that study so-called Bayesian reasoning), `riskyr` provides a set of -- currently 25) -- pre-defined scenarios (stored in a list `scenarios`).
 Here is an example that shows how you can select and explore them:

+#### Selecting a scenario

+Let us assume you want to learn more about the controversy surrounding screening prodecures of prostate-cancer (known as PSA screening).
+Scenario 21 in our collection of `scenarios` is from an article on this topic (Arkes & Gaissmaier, 2012).
+To select a particular scenario, simply assign it to an R object.
+For instance, we can assign Scenario 21 to `s21`:

 ``` r
 ## (2) Explore an existing riskyr scenario: ----------